 We analyze the mechanism for revival of a stalled supernova shock found by one of us (J. R. W.) in a computation.
 Neutrinos from the hot, inner core of the supernova are absorbed in the outer layers, and although only about 0.1% of their energy is so absorbed, this is enough to eject the outer part of the star and leave only enough mass to form a neutron star.
 The neutrino absorption is independent of the density of material.
 After the shock recedes to some extent, neutrino heating establishes a sufficient pressure gradient to push the material beyond about 150 km outward, while the material further in falls rapidly toward the core.
-This makes the density near 150 km decrease spectacularly, creating a quasi-vacuum in which the pressure in smally carried by radiation.
-This is a perfect condition to make the internal energy of the matter of the star of the star.
+This makes the density near 150 km decrease spectacularly, creating a quasi-vacuum in which the pressure is mainly carried by radiation.
+This is a perfect condition to make the internal energy of the matter sufficient to escape from the gravitational attraction of the star.
 The net energy of the outgoing shock is about 4×10^{50} ergs.